 This collection of films was made by filmmaker DeWitt Beall in Chicago during the 1960s.
 A large portion of the collection consists of elements and prints related to LORD THING, a film about a Chicago-based gang named the Conservative Vice Lords.
 The film was never released, but won an award at the Venice Film Festival in 1971.
-Various other educational films and PSAs are in this collection, including a series that was never released called THE EARTH KEEPING series.
+Various other educational films, documentaries and PSAs are in this collection, including the EARTHKEEPING series which aired on PBS in the early 1970s.

 This collection of films was compiled by Jack Behrend who owned a camera equipment rental house and worked as a professional industrial filmmaker from the 1950s until the 1990s.
 Included in this collection are 13 reels of raw footage from an unfinished documentary of historical inns of America and time lapse footage of Grant Park, the Equitable Building and Lake Point Tower as they were being constructed.
 The collection includes industrial films about steel foundries, the making of railroad wheels and a film about the teachers' strike at Niles North in the 1970s.
 Also within this collection are films made by Gordon Weisenborn, a Chicago filmmaker who gave his films to Jack Behrend before his death.
 Behrend has donated the prints and rights of his films and those of Gordon Weisenborn to CFA.
 He has also donated 52 prints made by the National Film Board of Canada.